Clarification of Biblical Teachings

 Born Again, Water Baptism, and gifts of the Spirit.

 We believe that Holy Spirit is poured out richly on all who genuinely believe.
 All who genuinely believe should be water baptized.
-In the early church when people came to faith in Jesus they were, in many cases, immediately water baptized.
-Every believer in Christ should be water baptized and we encourage those who were water baptized as infants to prayerfully choose to be water baptized when they personally make a decision to believe in Jesus as Savior and Lord.
-We believe this is the best way to honor the Bible and also to give the believer the personal experience of making this faithful commitment to follow Jesus.
+In the early church, when people came to faith in Jesus, they were, in many cases, immediately water-baptized.
+Every believer in Christ should be water baptized, and we encourage those who were water baptized as infants to prayerfully choose to be water baptized when they personally make a decision to believe in Jesus as Savior and Lord.
+We believe this is the best way to honor the Bible and give the believer the personal experience of committing to follow Jesus.

 https://www.gotquestions.org/continuationism.html